Get around on a bicycle or Motorbike

 If you’re staying in Mariehamn, one recommendation would be a tour southwards towards Lemland Järsö.
 The path over the water is about 10 km one way and has bridge embankments and species-rich archipelago habitat to offer.
 When you arrive, you can have a snack at Stickstugans Hantverk & Café on Järsö or Fågelvik Bad, Café och Logi on Granö.

 If you are going around Hammarland, Sålis Batteri with its traces of the world wars and Skarpnåtö with its local arts and crafts museum are both worth a visit.
-The Silvana bicycle ferry runs from Skarpnåtö to Hällö Pier in Geta once a day, except for Sundays, during the time June 19th-August 19th at 11 am.
+The Silvana bicycle ferry runs from Skarpnåtö to Hällö Pier in Geta once a day, except for Sundays, during the period of June 21st–August 25th at 11 am.
 Retour from Hällö to Skarpnåtö at 11.30 am.

 The countryside in Geta is magnificent and there is a fantastic view of the Geta hills from Soltuna.
+Along the road Getavägen you can also find Grannas Bistro.
 The path winds on for about 40 km through billowing apple orchards in Finström towards Mariehamn.